identity-com/idv-builder/README.md

 A minimum set of required configuration is detailed in each component's `template.json` file in the config/ folder.
 For guidance on how to obtain keys and populate the configuration files, contact Identity.com.

-To configure your IDV instance:
+To configure your IDV instance for production:

 For each folder in config/
 1. Copy template.json to prod.json
-2. Copy secrets/template.json to secrets/prod.json
+2. Copy secrets/template.json to secrets/prod.json (note - this file should not be checked into your repository)
 3. Replace the placeholder with values obtained from Identity.com

 ### Config file load order